 Best Teas for Detox

 Some of the best teas for detox have been previously mentioned in this article.
-The best teas for detoxifying the body depend on what kind of detox you want.
-For example, black tea and green tea are both useful to help bloating.
-These are both rich in antioxidants.
-In fact, any tea with antioxidant properties can help detox the body.
+The best teas for detoxifying the body depend on what kind of detox you want—black tea and green tea help with bloating and are rich in antioxidants.
+Any tea with antioxidant properties can help detox the body.

 Other teas for detox include:

-- White: This tea is good for a detox focused on digestive health or weight loss.
+- White: This tea is suitable for a detox focused on digestive health or weight loss.
 White tea has a high amount of antioxidants called catechins.
 Catechin can act as a prebiotic and help ease digestive discomfort.
 White tea also contains caffeine.
-That combined with one particular catechin called EGCG, can help boost metabolism.
+Combining with one particular catechin called EGCG can help boost metabolism.
 A faster metabolism can contribute to weight loss.

-- Oolong: If you want to do a coffee detox, oolong tea is a great coffee substitute.
+- Oolong: Oolong tea is a great coffee substitute if you want to do a coffee detox.
 Oolong tea contains about 30 mg of caffeine per serving.
 It can also help boost metabolism and provide healthy antioxidants.

 Rid Your Body of Toxins with a Teatox

-If you have heard of a detox, you may have heard of a teatox, too.
+If you have heard of a detox, you may have heard of a teatox.
 Here are some frequently asked questions about both.

-A: There are many different kinds of detoxes for the body.
+There are many different kinds of detoxes for the body.
 A detox (short for detoxification) helps rid the body of toxins.
 Toxins are harmful pollutants, chemicals, heavy metals, and other compounds found in our environment and diet.
-A detox is intended to improve health and health problems like digestive issues, bloating, and inflammation.
+Detox is intended to improve health and problems like digestive issues, bloating, and inflammation.

-A: The human body is great at getting rid of toxins.
+The human body is excellent at getting rid of toxins.
 Tea helps boost that function.
-Different teas aid certain bodily processes, like keeping your bathroom visits regular.
+Different teas aid specific bodily processes, like keeping your bathroom visits regularly.
 Teas also contain antioxidants, like polyphenols.
-Antioxidants fight and prevent damaging effects from toxins from the likes of fried foods, alcohol, smoke, pesticides, and air pollutants.
+Antioxidants fight and prevent damaging effects from toxins from fried foods, alcohol, smoke, pesticides, and air pollutants.

 Tea has many uses.
 It can come from tea leaves or be made with many other sources.
-Some teas are useful to help improve gut health.
+Some teas are helpful to help improve gut health.
 Others help detox the body.
 Teas can also help with headaches, allergies, stress, and other ailments.
-With so many teas available, you’re bound to something that is right for you.
+With so many teas available, you’re bound to find something right for you.

-A great tea to drink is Pique Tea – a convenient, pure, and high-quality tea with superior testing.
+An excellent tea to drink is Pique Tea – a convenient, pure, and high-quality tea with superior testing.
 When you’re drinking something every day, you want to make sure it is pure.
-Pique Tea is the only tea company to Triple Toxin Screen for heavy metals, toxic mold and pesticides.
+Pique Tea is the only tea company to Triple Toxin Screen for heavy metals, toxic mold, and pesticides.

-They use a Cold Brew Crystallization (which eliminates all heat and extracts the maximum antioxidant capacity of tea leaves) to create unique Tea Crystals which deliver up to 12 times the antioxidants of regular tea (verified by 3rd-party testing) so you’re getting the most out of each brew.
+The Cold Brew Crystallization process eliminates all heat and extracts maximum antioxidants from tea leaves.
+It creates Tea Crystals with up to 12 times the antioxidants of regular tea (as verified by independent parties).
+You’re getting the most from every brew.

-Their teas are also organic, additive and sugar-free, and dissolve in warm or cold water, giving you a powerful, clean, and perfectly brewed cup of tea on-the-go.
+The teas are also organic, additive-free, and sugar-free and dissolve in warm or cold water so that you can enjoy a perfectly brewed cup of tea on the go.

 Since you’re part of the Dr. Nandi tribe, you can get up to 14% off their Tea Crystals (with purchase) and an easy-to-follow 28-Day Gut Health Protocol, plus free shipping!
-Following this protocol will glide you to better gut health and experience all the amazing benefits of tea!
+Following this protocol will guide you to better gut health and experience all the excellent benefits of tea!